martypdx/jade-editor/HowIDidIt.md

 </html>
 ```

-This is very simple.
-Adding the styling was important in that I wanted feel good about what I was looking at.
+This core html is very simple, with a nod to the classic `Hello World`.
+It may seem strange to be adding styling at this point, but it's important to feel good looking at what's onscreen.
+The style is decoupled into css.
 Maybe some rounded corners or drop shadows might add more appeal, but this was enough whie keeping things simple.